-Following a Motion by Hon.
-Jeremiah Themendu, the County Assembly discussed the delay as an urgent matter of County importance, an order that the delay had locked most students out of school due to lack of school fees.
-In this regard, the Speaker directed that the issue be handled by the Sectoral Committee on Finance, Budget and Appropriation, who are expected to report to this House on the way forward on Thursday 4th July 2019.
-The Committee has been on the matter and has taken the following steps that the report is submitted as directed:
+Following a motion by Hon.
+Jeremiah Themendu, the County Assembly discussed the delay as an urgent matter of county importance, an order that the delay had locked most students out of school due to lack of school fees.
+In this regard, the Speaker directed that the issue be handled by the sectoral committee on Finance, Budget and Appropriation, who are expected to report to this House on the way forward on Thursday 4th July 2019.
+The Committee has been on the matter and has taken the following steps that the report is submitted has directed: